microsoft/jacdac/services/sevensegmentdisplay.md

 ## Commands

+    client command set_number @ 0x80 {
+        value: f64
+    }

+Shows the number on the screen using the decimal dot if available.

-    client command set_text @ 0x80 {
+    client command set_text @ 0x81 {
         text: string
     }

-Shows the text characters on the screen.
-If the text is longer than the screen, characters are ignored.
+Shows the text on the screen.
+The client may decide to scroll the text if too long.